VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 > optimizations and hardening because many of the necessary changes were
 > very localized within the system.

-The performance tests we ran using Visual Studio Load Test uncovered unacceptable response times for Registrants creating orders when the system was under load.
-The intitial optimization effort focused on how the UI interacts with the domain, and we identified ways to streamline this aspect of the system.
+The initial optimization effort focused on how the UI interacts with the domain, and we identified ways to streamline this aspect of the system.
+The detailed performance tests we ran using Visual Studio Load Test after this uncovered unacceptable response times for Registrants creating orders when the system was under load and we then looked at ways to optimize the infrastructure.

 ## UI flow before optimization